Where can I find the program curriculum?

 You are responsible for ensuring that your application is submitted with all the required components.
 All applicants will apply online and may access an online checklist to determine which materials have been received in support of the application.

 When are applicants notified about admissions decisions?

-Admissions decisions will be released on a rolling basis.
+Admissions decisions will be released on a rolling basis, beginning in February.
 Upon completion of the application, the admissions committee will review and render a decision.

 If accepted, how long do I have to make a decision?

 You will have approximately one month from the date of your decision to confirm enrolment.

 INTERNATIONAL AND NON-U.S. EDUCATED APPLICANTS

 Are there any additional requirements for transcripts from outside of the United States?

 Yes, all transcripts from outside of the United States must be evaluated by World Education Services (www.wes.org) in a course-by-course format.
 The official WES evaluation must be submitted by the application deadline.